PlancoCH/planco-cloud/README.md

 ## Description

-Planco Cloud Backend is a Python-based REST API built with modern web frameworks and PostgreSQL database.
+Planco Cloud Backend is a Laracel-based REST API built with modern web frameworks and PostgreSQL database.
 It manages user accounts, authentication, authorization, and provides machine learning functionalities for predictive analytics and intelligent features.
 The backend is designed to be scalable, maintainable, and secure, serving multiple client